lkasler/axon-demo/README.md

 To enable random port usage for starting application multiple times by different ports you can use -Dserver.port=0

+To run in Intellij make a clone of running AxonApplication instance, in the Modify Options choose 'Allow multiple instances', and create 3 different running for 3 profiles choosing in the Modify Options the VM settings and pasting:

+-Dspring.profiles.active=command -Dserver.port=0

+-Dspring.profiles.active=query -Dserver.port=0

+-Dspring.profiles.active=rest -Dserver.port=0

 ## Test with SOAPUI or Swagger UI